An Annual Conference on the Future of Content in Digital Media

 Trina McQueen is Co-Director of the Arts, Media and Entertainment program at Schulich School of Business.
 In her media career, she was Head of CBC Television News (where she launched and oversaw the development of Canada's first news channel), founding President of Discovery Channel and President and COO of CTV.

 She has served on numerous media boards, including CBC/Radio Canada; Telefilm, Banff World Media Festival, Historica Canada, TVOntario and the Canadian Journalism Foundation.
-In the arts, her boards include the Canadian Opera Company, Canadian Stage, Governor General's Performing Arts Awards and Tafelmusik In education, she served the boards of the Banff Centre for Creativity, the University of Waterloo and the Canadian Institute for Advanced Research, as well as advisory boards at Queen's, Ryerson, UBC, Carleton, University of Regina and the Arts ,Media, Performance and Design school at York University.
+In the arts, her boards include the Canadian Opera Company, Canadian Stage, Governor General's Performing Arts Awards and Tafelmusik In education, she served the boards of the Banff Centre for Creativity, the University of Waterloo and the Canadian Institute for Advanced Research, as well as advisory boards at Queen's, Toronto Metropolitan University, UBC, Carleton, University of Regina and the Arts ,Media, Performance and Design school at York University.

 She is an Officer of the Order of Canada and has received four honorary doctorates, from York University, University of Waterloo, Carleton University and Mount St. Vincent University.
 Other honours include the CBC News Hall of Fame, the Playback Film and Television hall of Fame, Crystal Awards from Women in Film and Television, and honourary life membership in the Directors Guild of Canada.